DavidAnderson684/WP-Optimize/readme.txt

 *   Similar to the scenario described above, there might be thousands of spam and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click
 *   WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces
 *   Automatically cleans database every week and respects the "Keeps selected number of weeks data" option.
-*   Automatically cleans database every week and respects the "Keep X number of weeks data" option.

 == Installation ==